Shicheng-Guo/BIS180L_web/_posts/2019-04-04-0-Intro-to-git.md

 For a practical introduction please read Chapter 5 in [Bioinformatics Data Skills](http://shop.oreilly.com/product/0636920030157.do) available from the library [here](https://search.library.ucdavis.edu/primo-explore/fulldisplay?docid=01UCD_ALMA51247510250003126&context=L&vid=01UCD_V1&lang=en_US&search_scope=everything_scope&adaptor=Local%20Search%20Engine&tab=default_tab&query=any,contains,vince%20buffalo&mode=Basic)

+The [Github Handbook](https://guides.github.com/introduction/git-handbook/) is also nice.

+After you have some experience with git, this [cheat sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf) may be helpful (but right now it will probably just be confusing.)

 ## Git: reproducibility and collaboration

 This document will introduce you to __Git__, a version control system that is a great aid in writing software, maintaining documentation, and maintaining reproducibility.